 There is nothing like the sweet, fresh scent of lilacs.
-If spring had its own perfume it would smell of sweet fruits and flowers, but not overbearingly so – just like the lilac.
-It is a scent that flows through late spring nights like a perfume and smelling lilac cordial during the winter brings me straight back to late May.
+If spring had its perfume, it would smell of fresh fruits and flowers, but not overbearingly so – just like the lilac.
+It is a scent that flows through late spring nights like a perfume and smelling lilac cordial during the winter brings me straight back to the end of may.

-Before you get to make the cordial you have to pick the flowers.
-You could buy them on the market but make sure they are not treated with pesticide.
-Most commercially grown flowers are.
+Before you get to make the cordial, you have to pick the flowers.
+You could buy them on the market but make sure they are not treated with pesticide because most commercially grown flowers are.
 I prefer to pick mine in the big parks or forest nearby.
-They are fairly easy to spot due to their colour and you can’t possibly confuse them with anything else.
-Their smell is very distinctive and the 4 petaled flowers grow in large panicles.
+They are relatively easy to spot due to their colour, and you can’t possibly confuse them with anything else.
+Their smell is very distinctive, and the four petaled flowers grow in large panicles.
 Once you spotted them, carefully cut off the flower clusters and don’t rip them off the tree.
 Collect them in a basket to give small wildlife the chance to flee or fly away.
-Don’t pick too many, only about 4 handfuls of flowers are needed for this recipe.
-Please also remember to leave about two thirds of any flowers on the bush you are picking from as these are very important to the local wildlife.
+Don’t pick too many, only about four handfuls of flowers are needed for this recipe.
+Please also remember to leave about two-thirds of any flowers on the bush you are picking from as these are very important to the local wildlife.

 - 40g (3 cups) of clean lilac flowers, about 8 flowerheads